 Zopa review updated October 10th, 2017 

 How Much Interest Does Zopa Expect Lenders To Earn?

-(Rates do change from time to time.
+(Rates do change.
 Return estimations are capital weighted averages minus expected principal loss and any fees.)

 Is Interest Paid Immediately Or When Loans Begin?